Mayotte: Politics

 The politics of Mayotte takes place in a framework of a parliamentary representative democratic government and of a multi-party system, whereby the President of the Departmental Council is the head of the local assembly.
 Executive power is exercised by the French government.

 Mayotte also sends two deputies to the French National Assembly and two senators to the French Senate.
 The deputies represent Mayotte's 1st constituency and Mayotte's 2nd constituency.

-Unlike the other overseas regions and departments of France, Mayotte possesses a single local assembly, officially called the "Departmental Council" (conseil départemental), which acts both as a regional and departmental council.

 The situation of Mayotte proved to be awkward for France: while a significant majority of the local population did not want to join the Comoros in becoming independent of France, some post-colonial leftist or Marxist-Leninist governments voiced criticism of Mayotte's ongoing ties to France.
 Furthermore, the peculiar local administration of Mayotte, largely ruled by customary Muslim law, would be difficult to integrate into the legal structures of France, not to mention the costs of bringing the standards of living to levels close to those of Metropolitan France.
-For these reasons, the laws passed by the national parliament had to state specifically that they applied to Mayotte for them to be applicable on Mayotte.
+For these reasons, the laws passed by the national parliament had to state specifically that they applied to Mayotte.

 The status of Mayotte was changed in 2001 towards one very close to the status of the departments of France, with the particular designation of departmental collectivity.
 This change was approved by 73% of voters in a referendum.
 After the constitutional reform of 2003 it became an overseas collectivity while retaining the title "departmental collectivity" of Mayotte.